MuxN4/FormatFlex/README.md

     ```
 ## Sample Data
 The input.csv file in the project contains sample data that you can use for testing purposes.

-## Contributing
-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.